amarjeet-singh-1304/Soccer_Team_and_Similar_Player_Selection/project_ml_experimentation.md

 Here, 2 cases are checked.
 In the first case, while increasing the passing value and decreasing the movement_reaction (by almost same percentage).It was found that the overall value of rating is increased slightly (not as it was increased while increasing the passing value only).
-In the other case, when passing value was increased and movement_reaction was decreased, the overall rating was decreased slightly.This shows that change in movement reaction is impacting the overall rating more than that of passing value.
+In the other case, when passing value was increased and movement_reaction was decreased(almost same percentage), the overall rating was decreased slightly.This shows that change in movement reaction is impacting the overall rating more than that of passing value.